 In order to generate the I&Q samples, the open-source package gps-sdr-sim has been used.
 Given a location, a time span and a broadcast file with the navigation ephemeris (in RINEX v2.0 format), this SDR simulator generates the I&Q samples for the visible satellites (with GPS PRN codes as well as the data bits of the navigation message).
 At this point, several noteworthy points need to be taken into account:

-1. Only GPS constellation is supported by the gps-sdr-sim software, which effectively limits the number of satellites to simulate to 32.
+software, which effectively limits the number of satellites to simulate to 32.
 This makes simulating mega-constellation not possible with this tool (as is).
 This is a problem for LEO satellites, since their orbital period is very short (ca. 90 minutes) and therefore the visbility span at a given location in Earth is about 20 minutes only.
 This implies that a careful orbital design needs to be carried out to ensure satellite visibility over a certain location during certain time span.
 In previous posts we discussed how TLE of existing constellations could be used to compute ephemeris, but in this particular case, we opted to use existing open-source tools such as poliastro to design a LEO constellation at a height of 1.300 km.
-In doing this, we can make sure that several satellites are visible over the target location at a given epoch.
+In doing this, we can make sure that several satellites are visible over the target location at a given epoch. - The LEO orbits need to be transferred into RINEX 2 format.
+In previous posts we discussed a custom RINEX 4 format to support navigation message for LEO satellites.
+We first created the orbits and wrote their corresponding ephemeris in RINEX 4 format and then converted them to RINEX 2 format for GPS, the only format accepted by the

 The following plot illustrates the overpasses of the LEO satellite orbits simulated for this scenario.